FDSN/StationXML/docs/level-response.rst

    .. container:: description

-      The units of the data as output from the perspective of data acquisition.
-These would be the units of the data prior to correcting for this response.
+      The units of the data as output from data acquisition system.
+For most channels recorded by systems that use an AtoD, the OutputUnits will be 'count'.

       A type to document units; use SI whenever possible.